-Mr. Black has served on our Board of Directors since October 2017.
-Mr. Black has served as a Senior Advisor at H.I.G.
-Growth Partners from July 2021.
+John Black has served on our Board of Directors since October 2017 and has served as the Chair of our Board of Directors since March 2024.
+Mr. Black was with H.I.G.
+Capital from 1996 until 2022, where he led or had a significant role in more than forty H.I.G.
+Capital investments in a wide range of industries including e-commerce, technology, software, digital adtech, media, healthcare, consumer, and business service companies.
+Most recently with H.I.G., Mr. Black served as a Senior Advisor at H.I.G.
+Growth Partners from July 2021 through June 2022.
 From March 2010 to July 2021, he served as the Head of H.I.G.
 Growth Equity, the dedicated growth equity investment affiliate of H.I.G.
-Capital, LLC, a leading private equity investment firm ("H.I.G.
-Capital").
-Mr. Black joined H.I.G.
-Capital in 1996, where he led or had a significant role in more than forty H.I.G.
-Capital investments in a wide range of industries including technology, media, healthcare, consumer, and business service companies.
+Capital.
 Prior to H.I.G.
 Capital, Mr. Black was a senior professional with several leading firms working with lower middle market businesses to identify and implement operational initiatives to enable the businesses to realize their full growth potential.
-Mr. Black has held several executive level management positions including chief operating officer and chief financial officer.
+Mr. Black has held several executive level management positions, including chief operating officer and chief financial officer.
 Mr. Black began his career in the Corporate Finance Group at Ernst & Young.
-He currently serves on the board of directors of Adtheorent Holding Company, Inc. and serves as the Chair of its Nominating and Corporate Governance Committee.
-Mr. Black received his Bachelor of Arts in Applied Mathematics from Harvard University.
-Mr. Black's experience as an executive level manager and leadership roles in a wide range of industries (including the e-commerce, consumer/retail, apparel/accessories and digital marketing sectors) and business situations provides him with valuable and relevant experience in finance, accounting, reporting, operational matters, human capital management, ESG compliance, and leadership of complex organizations, and provides him with the qualifications and skills to serve as a director.
+He currently serves on the board of directors of Adtheorent Holding Company, Inc., where he also serves on the audit committee and nominating and corporate governance committee.
+Mr. Black received his B.A. in Applied Mathematics from Harvard University.

+Mr. Black's experience as an executive level manager and in leadership roles in a wide range of industries (including the e-commerce, consumer/retail, apparel/accessories and digital marketing sectors) and business situations provides him with valuable and relevant experience in finance, accounting, reporting, operational matters, human capital management, ESG compliance, and leadership of complex organizations, and the qualifications and skills to serve as a director.